eleda77/eleda77.github.io/docs/vocab_list.md

 **inspiration** - the act of inhaling or drawing in breath

 **intabulation** - an arrangement of a vocal or ensemble piece for keyboard, lute, or other plucked string instrument, written in tablature

+**interoception** - perception or awareness of the inner state of the body

 **interregnum** - a period when normal government is suspended, especially between successive reigns or regimes; interval/pause between two periods of office or other things